ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ### B) Launch DDoS attack and monitor snort log entries

-Launch a DDoS attack on the server hosted in DMZ from outside (WAN) and study Snort log entries.
+Launch a DDoS attack on the server hosted in DMZ from kali (LAN) and study Snort log entries.

 Use following two tools turn-by-turn to perform a DDoS attack:
 1. [DDoS-Attacker](https://github.com/CruelDev69/DDoS-Attacker)